usgs/wdfn-blog/content/checkstatus.md

 # #EnGageWithUSGS

+Connect with us!
 We are continuing to learn more about Check Status users as we continue our work improving the developer experience with accessing USGS water data.
 If you want to share your own workflow and feedback on the process, email [mailto:wdfn@usgs.gov], or if you'd be interested in participating in our user research process,